qmeng222/SentimentMap/ReadMe.md

 ## Overview:

-SentimentMap harnesses the gpt-3.5-turbo model to perform sentiment analysis on Reddit comments from the current month.
-Using a scoring system ranging from -1 (most negative) to 1 (most positive), SentimentMap generates informative topic-specific visualizations that provide a comprehensive overview of the sentiment landscape.
+SentimentMap utilizes the powerful gpt-3.5-turbo model for sentiment analysis on current month's Reddit comments.
+With a scoring system from -1 (most negative) to 1 (most positive), it generates insightful topic-specific visualizations, offering a comprehensive overview of the sentiment landscape.

 ![sentiment map by city](/SentimentMap_res.png)